-On 31 July 1865 the corner stone was laid for the building of Christ Church in Niagara Falls, Ontario.
-There were already Anglican churches at either end of the River Road, St. Mark’s in Niagara on the lake and Holy Trinity in Chippawa, Services had begun earlier in a second story hall on Bridge Street.
+On July 31, 1865, the cornerstone was laid for the building of Christ Church in Niagara Falls, Ontario.
+There were already Anglican churches at either end of the River Road, St. Mark’s in Niagara-on-the-Lake and Holy Trinity in Chippawa, Services had begun earlier in a second story hall on Bridge Street.
 They had been moved from there to the Railway depot.

-The site chosen for building was in Clifton, now part of Niagara Falls Ontario, beside the Niagara River, midway between the falls and the whirlpool.
-The building was constructed of Queenston limestone and opened for worship on 17 December of that year It remained part of the parish of Holy Trinity until 1874, when it was became a separate parish.
+The site chosen for the new building was in Clifton beside the Niagara River, midway between the Falls and the Whirlpool.
+The building was constructed of Queenston limestone and opened for worship on December 17th of that year.
+Christ Church remained part of the parish of Holy Trinity until 1874, when it was became a separate parish.
 The first incumbent was the Reverend E.H.
 Mussen.

 The Church was originally part of the Diocese of Quebec and then of the Diocese of Toronto.
-In 1875 it became part of the new Diocese of Niagara.
+In 1875, it became part of the new Diocese of Niagara.
 That year the choir was moved from the gallery at the rear of the church to the front.

 With construction of the international railway bridge the population of Clifton expanded significantly and Christ Church established a Chapel of Ease on Bridge Street for the benefit of members who found the Church on River Road to be too great a distance away.
 This ultimately became St. Stephen’s Church.
 Christ Church also became the mother church for the Brock Memorial St. Saviour Church in Queenston.

-Christ Church welcomed some of the members of St. Stephen’s and St. Martin’s Churches with the closing of those churches.
+Christ Church welcomed some of the members of St. Stephen’s and St. Martin’s Anglican Churches with the closing of those churches.
 The rector in 2018 is the Reverend S. Paul Maynard.